griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ```

 !!! question "What's shotgun?"
     You may notice that the ShotGrid API is called "shotgunsoftware".
 That's because ShotGrid _used_ to be named Shotgun before Autodesk renamed it in 2021.
-The API is still referenced by it's original name in order to reduce breaking changes.
+The API is still referenced by its original name in order to reduce breaking changes.

 ## Update `tool.py`